Mike Worrall, Ph.D.

 Worrall, J. M., Cherup, S., Gentry, R. A., Fisher, J. E. & LeRoux, H. (2006).
 Evidence-based practices within special settings.
 In S.E.
 Levkoff, H. Chen, J.E.
 Fisher & J. McIntyre, Evidence-based practices for older adults (pp. 179-208), New York: Springer.

 Dr. Worrall is director of the Dialectical Behavior Therapy and Research Program at UAF.
-This program, which starts Fall 2015, currently offers low fee Dialectical Behavior Therapy (DBT) Skills Groups and DBT-informed therapy through the UAF Psychology Department Clinic.
+This program, which started Fall 2015, currently offers low fee Dialectical Behavior Therapy (DBT) Skills Groups and DBT-informed therapy through the UAF Psychology Department Clinic.

 Dr. Worrall's primary research interest is in developing ways to improve clinical supervision and training in DBT and other empirically